-$^{23}$ Id. at 53.
+$^{^{23}}$ Id. at 53.

-&lt;sup>24 Pet'rs Reply Br.
+24 Pet'rs Reply Br.
 19.

-up uses made unlawful by a tolerance revocation.
-EPA's failure to do so renders the Final Rule arbitrary, capricious, and contrary to law.
+up uses made unlawful by a tolerance revocation.25 EPA's failure to do so renders the Final Rule arbitrary, capricious, and contrary to law.

 Fourth, EPA's Final Rule is arbitrary and capricious because it offers no reasoned explanation that addresses the relevant factors and evidence.
 EPA's reason for revoking all tolerances was the claim that it had no reason to believe that the registrations would be amended, and thus it was allegedly required to consider the safety of all currently registered uses collectively.
-This reasoning is contrary to the statute, contrary to EPA's prior practice, and contrary to logic.
+This reasoning is contrary to the statute, contrary to EPA's prior practice, and contrary to logic.26

 Fifth, EPA's post-hoc rationalization that the PID finding was only a proposal, and therefore EPA was not required to consider it in the Final Rule, is wrong.
-EPA cannot disregard the scientific evidence before it simply because it may be revised later.
-It was required to make decisions on tolerances based on available data and information regardless of whether it has been through notice and comment rulemaking.
-EPA certainly treated its PID scientific findings as final in discussions with Gharda on a voluntary narrowing of uses consistent with the PID.
-EPA's decision in the Final Rule to ignore the PID findings was arbitrary, capricious, and contrary to law.
+EPA cannot disregard the scientific evidence before it simply because it may be revised later.27 It was required to make decisions on tolerances based on available data and information regardless of whether it has been through notice and comment rulemaking.28 EPA certainly treated its PID scientific findings as final in discussions with Gharda on a voluntary narrowing of uses consistent with the PID.29 EPA's decision in the Final Rule to ignore the PID findings was arbitrary, capricious, and contrary to law.

-Sixth, EPA incorrectly claims that the PID was based on a FIFRA-based analysis separate from the safety standard applicable to tolerances under the FFDCA.
-Congress requires
+Sixth, EPA incorrectly claims that the PID was based on a FIFRA-based analysis separate from the safety standard applicable to tolerances under the FFDCA.30 Congress requires the same safety standard for food use pesticides for both FIFRA and the FFDCA.
+The PID's safety finding was therefore directly applicable to EPA's decision concerning the safety of chlorpyrifos tolerances.
+Here again, EPA's post-hoc justification is arbitrary, capricious, and contrary to law.

-Id. at 56.

-Pet'rs Reply Br.
+30 Pet'rs Reply Br.
 11-12.